Fremont East Guide

 Few areas of Las Vegas have seen as much recent revitalization as the Fremont East Entertainment District.
 The redevelopment began in 2002, when the City of Las Vegas created the district.
 The vision was to establish a pedestrian-friendly community with diverse street life and attractions.

 The fortunes of Fremont East improved in 2007, when a $5.5 million public-private investment fund was secured.
 This led to a series of new openings that continues to this day.
-Within its six-blocks, there are 14 bars/lounges, 21 restaurants/small eateries, an outdoor shopping attraction, casino and various retail.
+Within its six-blocks, there are over 15 bars/lounges, over 20 restaurants/small eateries, an outdoor shopping attraction, casino and various retail.
 The boundaries run from Las Vegas Boulevard east to 8th Street and from Ogden Street south to Carson Avenue.

 Why It’s Unique